gtolias/mom/README.md

 ### Fine-grained categorization

 Training, in the form of metric learning, is performed for fine-grained bird categorization.
 The initial descriptor extraction and selection by MoM is performed in MATLAB.
-The training, based on an earlier version of [this package](https://github.com/vadimkantorov/metriclearningbench), is then performed in Python/Pytorch.
+The training, based on an earlier version of [this package](https://github.com/vadimkantorov/metriclearningbench), is performed in Python/Pytorch.

 Download CUB_200_2011 with: